 The speech to a joint session of Congress is an opportunity for the president to review the past year’s accomplishments and preview his agenda for the coming year.

 But the speech at the U.S. Capitol every year (except during a president’s first year in office) also illustrates U.S. democracy in action.
 It is the only time — other than inaugurations and state funerals — that all branches of the federal government are in the same room.
-The president represents the executive, members of the House of Representatives and Senate represent the legislative, and Supreme Court justices represent the judiciary.
+The president represents the executive branch, members of the House of Representatives and Senate represent the legislative branch, and Supreme Court justices represent the judicial branch.

 Most of the president’s trusted department officials and advisers, called the Cabinet, also attend.